Atticus29/clark_bio_101/syllabus.md

 ####Socrative

 - We will take advantage of a student response system called [Socrative](https://b.socrative.com/login/student/).
 The Room Name is **FISHER2070**.
 We will be using this tool to assess your (collective and personal) comprehension of topics in real time in the classroom.
 I'll be designing questions that I'll ask during lecture and lab and posting them to the room on Socrative.
 You'll be able to answer these questions from any browser or from the [ios or Android app](https://www.socrative.com/apps.html) downloaded onto your phone or tablet.
-If you can, please bring such a device to class every day.
+If you can, please bring such a device to class every day. **If you are unable to do this, please let me know as soon as possible**.

 ###Course Description
  Welcome to Biology 101 (Environmental Biology)!
 BIOL 101 is a five credit, introductory level course with no prerequisites.
 The objective of this course is to introduce you to a variety of environmental concepts using lectures, discussions, readings, and writing assignments.